ory/sdk/clients/kratos/rust/docs/AdminApi.md

 ## update_identity

-> crate::models::Identity update_identity(id, body)
+> crate::models::Identity update_identity(id, update_identity)
 Update an Identity

 This endpoint updates an identity.
 It is NOT possible to set an identity's credentials (password, ...) using this method!
 A way to achieve that will be introduced in the future.
 The full identity payload (except credentials) is expected.
 This endpoint does not support patching.
-Learn how identities work in [ORY Kratos' User And Identity Model Documentation](https://www.ory.sh/docs/next/kratos/concepts/identity-user-model).
+Learn how identities work in [Ory Kratos' User And Identity Model Documentation](https://www.ory.sh/docs/next/kratos/concepts/identity-user-model).

 ### Parameters